AirBorne04/harmonyhub/packages/client/README.md

 ## Enhancements

-Enhancements over the harmonyhub-client package are the following
+Enhancements over the harmonyhubjs-client package are the following
 * rewrite to class style
 * replacement of Q library with native nodejs Promises (dep reduction)
 * update of dependencies to newer packages (0 security issues by npm audit)